PikaSim

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description must carry the full burden.
-It indicates a read-only listing operation but does not disclose pagination behavior, sorting, or what 'recent' means.
+No annotations exist, so the description must carry the behavioral transparency burden.
+It only adds the API key requirement, but does not disclose read-only nature, pagination behavior, ordering, or what 'recent' means.
+Minimal additional insight.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.